m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-on-pv/usage.md

 the backup copy of the domain home directory and connect to the existing RCU schema from the database backup.

 #### Store the OPSS wallet in a Kubernetes Secret and update `opss.walletFileSecret` in the domain resource
 After the domain is created, the operator automatically exports the OPSS wallet and stores it in an introspector ConfigMap; the name of the ConfigMap follows the pattern `<domain uid>-weblogic-domain-introspect-cm` with the key `ewallet.p12`.
-Oracle recommends that you save the OPSS wallet file in a safe, backed-up location __immediately__ after an initial JRF domain is created.
+Oracle recommends that you save the OPSS wallet file in a safe, backed-up location __immediately__ after the initial JRF domain is created.
 In addition, you should make sure to store the wallet in a Kubernetes Secret in the same namespace.
 This will allow the secret to be available when the domain needs to be recovered in a disaster scenario or if the domain directory gets corrupted.

 The following are the high-level steps for storing the OPSS wallet in a Kubernetes Secret.
 1. The operator provides a utility script, [OPSS wallet utility](https://orahub.oci.oraclecorp.com/weblogic-cloud/weblogic-kubernetes-operator/-/blob/main/kubernetes/samples/scripts/domain-lifecycle/opss-wallet.sh), for extracting the wallet file and storing it in a Kubernetes `walletFileSecret`.
 In addition, you should also save the wallet file in a safely backed-up location outside of Kubernetes.
 For example, the following command saves the OPSS wallet for the `sample-domain1` domain in the `sample-ns` namespace to a file named `ewallet.p12` in the `/tmp` directory and also stores it in the wallet secret named `jrf-wallet-file-secret`.